robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Library documentation generated with Libdoc_ has a note does the library support named arguments or not.

-.. note:: Prior to Robot Framework 2.8 named argument syntax did not work
-          with test libraries using the `dynamic library API`_.

 Named arguments example
 '''''''''''''''''''''''